Our insurrection will not be televised

 Conclusion

 […] situated knowledges require that the object of knowledge be pictured as an actor and agent, not as a screen or a ground or a resource, never finally as slave to the master that closes off the dialectic in his unique agency and his authorship of ‘objective knowledge.’
-5“Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” originally published in the journal Feminist Studies, Volume 14, Issue 3, 1988.
+7Donna Haraway.
+“Situated Knowledges: The Science Question in Feminism and the Privilege of Partial Perspective,” originally published in Feminist Studies, Volume 14, Issue 3, 1988.

-In Cyprus, quantifiable work is valued more than the precarity of the people who do it, and every year more bureaucratic responsibilities are added to the funding schemes.
-NGOs, and the cultural workers within them, are treated as non-institutional actors, and the system imposes upon us a particular function and destiny which forces us to voluntary servitude, an elective submission to power, in order to survive.
-We are, and have been asking is to participate, in the meta-institutional operations of the drafting of the policies in order to include essential and long overdue, mutually beneficial, updates and changes.
+In Cyprus, quantifiable work is valued more than the precarity of the people who do it, and every year more bureaucratic responsibilities are added to the funding programmes that NGOs often struggle to fulfil.
+NGOs, and the cultural workers within them, are treated as non-institutional actors, and the system imposes upon us a particular function and destiny which forces us to an elective submission to power in order to survive.
+For the past six years we have been asking to participate in the meta-institutional operations of the drafting of the policies in order to include essential and long overdue, mutually beneficial, updates, and changes.

-Our work is not seeking to get rid of institutions, as this would lead to their replacement with other institutions, but rather, to create the legal and economic frameworks for our autonomy, and reduce our dependency from a system that exerts its power upon us.
-We have a need and a right to reach our potentialities, move on from what we are made to be, and reach what we are capable of becoming.
+Our work is not seeking to eliminate institutions, as this would lead to their replacement with other institutions, but rather, to create the legal and funding frameworks for our autonomy, and reduce our dependency on a system that exerts its control upon us, and as such preventing NGOs from reaching their potentialities.
 More precisely, our work is not extra- or anti-institutional, but aims to create transparent frameworks and conditions on how we can gain recognition as para-institutional, infrastructural, autonomous, and beneficial organisations.
-Our objective is to open a sustainable space of contingency in which new practices, discourses, networks, and projects can emerge freely, and funded properly.
+Our objective is to open a sustainable, non-profit, cultural space of contingency in which new practices, discourses, networks, and projects can emerge freely, and funded properly.

 Notes